mrfdev/CMI/Resources/FAQ/cmi-user-moderation.md

 From what I understand there's currently no proxy support, what I do know CMI supports for Bungee I've put in this [article](https://github.com/mrfdev/CMI/blob/master/Resources/FAQ/cmi-bungee.md)

+## Jail

+Certain situations do not justify a perm ban or even a kick, but might be a bit more serious than a quick /cmi mail send or /cmi msg.
+This is where the CMI Jail feature comes in handy.
+You can make it clear to the player that they're unable to play until they realise their mistake.
+Giving you and them time to discuss the situation, etc.

+The commands and perms are listed further up in this document, but full Jail-feature documentation can be found [here](https://www.zrips.net/cmi/jail/)

 ## Misc.

 ## xx